Mean field limit for disordered diffusions with singular interactions

-\begin{proof}[Proof of Lemma~\ref{lem:convsumRiem}] Let us proceed by induction on the dimension $d$.
-Let fix $d=1$: \begin{itemize} \item Let us begin with the case where $a\notin \cD_{N}$: let $J$ be the integer such that $ \frac{J}{2N}< a< \frac{J+1}{2N}$.
-Then, an easy comparison with integrals shows the following
+\begin{pf*}{Proof of Lemma~\ref{lem:convsumRiem}} Let us proceed by induction on the dimension $d$.
+Let us fix $d=1$: \begin{itemize} \item Let us begin with the case where $a\notin\cD_{N}$: let $J$ be the integer such that $ \frac{J}{2N}< a< \frac{J+1}{2N}$.
+Then an easy comparison with integrals shows the following:

-It is straightforward to see that the two first integral terms are smaller than $ \frac{N}{d-\beta}$ whereas each of the two remaining terms is smaller than $\rho(N, K)^{-\beta}$, where $\rho(N, K):= \infthree{\vert j\vert \leq N}{\vert l\vert\leq K}{j/N\neq l/K} \left\vert \frac{j}{2N} - \frac{l}{2K}\right\vert= \frac{\gcd(K, N)}{2KN}\geq \frac{1}{2KN}$.
+It is straightforward to see that the two first integral terms are smaller than $ \frac{N}{d-\beta}$ whereas each of the two remaining terms is smaller than $\rho(N, K)^{-\beta}$, where $\rho(N, K):= \inf_{\vert j\vert\leq N , \vert l\vert\leq K, j/N\neq l/K} \llvert \frac{j}{2N} - \frac{l}{2K}\rrvert = \frac{\gcd(K, N)}{2KN}\geq\frac{1}{2KN}$.
 Consequently, since $K\geq1$ and $\beta<1$,

-\item The case where $a\in\cD_{N}$ is easier: in that case, $a= \frac{k}{2N}$ for some $k$.
+\item The case where $a\in\cD_{N}$ is easier: in this case, $a= \frac{k}{2N}$ for some $k$.
 Then, once again by comparison with integrals,

-\end{itemize}The other cases ($\beta=1$ and $\beta>1$) are similar and left to the reader.
+\end{itemize} The other cases ($\beta=1$ and $\beta>1$) are similar and left to the reader.
 Lemma~\ref{lem:convsumRiem} is proved in the particular case of $d=1$.

 The case of higher dimension is nothing but a technical complication of the previous case $d=1$.
-Let us fix $d>1$, $a=(a_{1}, \ldots, a_{d})\in\cD_{K}$ and denote by $j=(j_{1}, \ldots, j_{d})$ any element of $\bZ^{d}$.
+Let us fix $d>1$, $a=(a_{1}, \ldots, a_{d})\in \cD_{K}$ and denote by $j=(j_{1}, \ldots, j_{d})$ any element of $\bZ^{d}$.